swiftlang/swift-evolution/proposals/0067-floating-point-protocols.md

   /// It follows that if `self` and `other` are finite numbers, the remainder
   /// `r` satisfies `-|other|/2 <= r` and `r <= |other|/2`.
   ///
-  /// `formRemainder` is always exact, and therefore is not affected by
+  /// `remainder` is always exact.
-  /// rounding modes.
+  @warn_unused_result
+  func remainder(dividingBy other: Self) -> Self

-  mutating func formRemainder(dividingBy other: Self)
+  /// Mutating form of `remainder`. mutating func formRemainder(dividingBy other: Self)

   /// Remainder of `self` divided by `other` using truncating division.
+  /// Equivalent to the C standard library function `fmod`.
   ///
   /// If `self` and `other` are finite numbers, the truncating remainder
   /// `r` has the same sign as `other` and is strictly smaller in magnitude.
   /// It satisfies `r = self - other*n`, where `n` is the integral part
   /// of `self/other`.
   ///
-  /// `formTruncatingRemainder` is always exact, and therefore is not
+  /// `truncatingRemainder` is always exact.
-  /// affected by rounding modes. mutating func formTruncatingRemainder(dividingBy other: Self)

-  /// Mutating form of square root. mutating func formSquareRoot( )

-  /// Fused multiply-add, accumulating the product of `lhs` and `rhs` to `self`. mutating func addProduct(lhs: Self, _ rhs: Self)

-  /// Remainder of `self` divided by `other`.
   @warn_unused_result
-  func remainder(dividingBy other: Self) -> Self

-  /// Remainder of `self` divided by `other` using truncating division.
-  @warn_unused_result
   func truncatingRemainder(dividingBy other: Self) -> Self

+  /// Mutating form of `truncatingRemainder`. mutating func formTruncatingRemainder(dividingBy other: Self)

   /// Square root of `self`.
   @warn_unused_result
-  func squareRoot( ) -> Self
+  func squareRoot() -> Self

+  /// Mutating form of square root. mutating func formSquareRoot()

   /// `self + lhs*rhs` computed without intermediate rounding.
+Implements the
+  /// IEEE 754 `fusedMultiplyAdd` operation.
   @warn_unused_result
   func addingProduct(lhs: Self, _ rhs: Self) -> Self

+  /// Fused multiply-add, accumulating the product of `lhs` and `rhs` to `self`. mutating func addProduct(lhs: Self, _ rhs: Self)

   /// The minimum of `x` and `y`.
 Implements the IEEE 754 `minNum` operation.
   ///